1. Become a Junior Ranger

 While most steep, undeveloped trails descending below the South Rim are not suitable for young children, the Bright Angel Trail is wide and fairly graded with rest houses located a mile-and-a half and three miles below the rim (a good place to turn around).
 Keep in mind that while children may eagerly hike down the trail, hiking back up can be grueling for children (and parents) and should be avoided during mid-day heat.

-The following family-specific ranger-led programs are offered daily at the South Rim during June, July and August (check the Summer 2012 Grand Canyon Guide at nps.gov/grca to confirm programs, locations, and times).
+Family-friendly ranger-led programs are offered daily at the South Rim during June, July and August.
+Topics include history, geology, wildlife and night programs.
+(Check the summer ranger program web page at www.nps.gov/grca/planyourvisit/ranger-program.htm for locations, and times.)

 If your child is fascinated with all things locomotive, make the trip to Grand Canyon on a restored WWII-era passenger train and diesel engine (some have been converted to be fueled by vegetable oil).
 Part of the experience will include a visit from the friendly conductor and a mock train robbery by Wild West bandits.
+Modern train rides also feature family entertainment.
 Or, if you don't arrive at Grand Canyon by train, you can at least watch the locomotive arriving daily (11:45 a.m.) and departing (3:30 p.m.) from the historic station at Grand Canyon Village.

 6. Get a Feel for Geology